legendu-net/blog/misc/content/2019/03/python-poetry-tips/python-poetry-tips.markdown

 Title: Manage Your Python Project Using Poetry
 Category: Computer Science
 Tags: programming, Python, poetry, build tool, dependency management
-Modified: 2023-06-11 14:05:48
+Modified: 2023-07-30 22:23:39

-**
-Things on this page are fragmentary and immature notes/thoughts of the author.
-Please read with your own judgement!
+**Things on this page are fragmentary and immature notes/thoughts of the author.
+Please read with your own judgement!**
-**

 ## Tips and Traps